 Transpiration

 Transpiration is the process by which water moves up the stem of a plant from root to leaf when water is lost from the plant due to evaporation occurring at the leaves.
-This continual flow of water and nutrients keeps the plant’s cells firm, if the cells become short of water they lose firmness and the plant starts to wilt.
+This continual flow of water and nutrients keeps the plant’s cells firm.
+If the cells become short of water, the plant starts to wilt.

 We can demonstrate transpiration by placing white flowers in coloured water, the water travels up the stem to the petals which become coloured like the water.